 Prefectural areas are designated, as a rule, considering that the obligation of labeling origins regulated under the Japan Agricultural Standards is by the unit of prefecture.
-However, prefectures can be divided into a multiple number of areas if they can be administered by prefectures and municipalities.
+However, prefectures can be divided into a multiple zones if they can be administered by prefectures and municipalities.